 7. Slow North Candles

-Slow North offers a variety of all-natural, soy-wax candles, made with 100% essential oils.
+Slow North knows something about slow living and clean living…. they offer a variety of all-natural, soy-wax candles, made with 100% essential oils.
 According to Slow North, ‘We’re proud to use only biodegradable and renewable resources and hand-pour our candles into American-made, frosted glass tumblers that feature a sustainably sourced, fire-branded cork lid.’
 Plus, the candles are super classy and go with any decor.

 Clean up your Beauty & Personal Care